 Practical Tips for How to Deal With Echolalia

 Echolalia in autism is a unique disorder to treat.
 It also can be frustrating to work on or to live with.
 It definitely helps to have some basic information.
-Then, read on for some practical tips for how to deal with echolalia.
+Then, read on for some practical tips on how to deal with echolalia.

 Basic Types of Echolalia